 The region and Anne Arundel County are projected to continue to grow in population and employment.
 According to projections by the Baltimore Metropolitan Council, (a regional planning organization) the population of the County is projected to grow by approximately 50,000 people (29,000 households) by 2040.
-Countywide employment is projected to grow by more than 68,000 jobs by 2040.
+Countywide employment is projected to grow by more than 68,000 jobs.
 If current trends continue and the policies of Plan2040 are implemented, much of the growth would occur in the Town Center, Critical Economic and Transit-Oriented policy areas in the western and northern parts of the County and in the Annapolis vicinity.
-As population and employment continue to grow over the next twenty years, the inventory of vacant land is decreasing.
-Redevelopment will become the primary focus for residential and economic development.